Down These Mean Streets: Race and gender

-Barroom Sociology (Chapter 18)
+Barroom sociology (Chapter 18)

 In Chapter 18, Piri and Brew have an encounter with another black man in a nightclub in Norfolk (the South of the US).
-This new man is Gerald Andrew West, a college student from Pennsylvania that is a light-skin African American Gerald introduces a very interesting topic into the conversation, a topic that for Piri is highly contested (and the reason why he went to the South in the first place).
+This new acquaintance is Gerald Andrew West, a college student from Pennsylvania who is a light-skin African American.
+Gerald introduces a very interesting topic into the conversation, a topic that for Piri is highly contested (and the reason why he went to the South in the first place).
 Gerald complains that white people allow him only to be a negro (a black man), but negroes do not allow him to be white.
-Gerald perception of identity reflects that he sees race as a “burden.”
+Gerald's perception of identity reflects that he sees race as a “burden.”
 He states that white men and black men have the burden of their own skins, respectively.
 However, he has the burden of both (white and black) skins.
-Gerald believes in his “right to identify with whatever race or nationality approximates his emotional feelings and physical characteristics.”
-On the other hand, Brew, who is a dark-skinned African American from Harlem, represents more the vision of “an angry black nationalists of the 1960s.”
+Gerald believes in his “right to identify with whatever race or nationality approximates his emotional feelings and physical characteristics”.
+On the other hand, Brew, who is a dark-skinned African American from Harlem, represents more the vision of “an angry black nationalist of the 1960s.”

 This chapter captures the underlying problem that Piri introduces in the whole book, the search for an identity.
 Some interpretations can be made with regard to this chapter.
-For instance, it can be said that Gerald’s research book about Blacks can be understood as the book that Piri himself ends writing (the memoir of Down These Mean Streets), which permits Piri to resolve his own identity crisis.
-In the whole book, Piri struggles between being a Puerto Rican born and raised in New York and being a black man in the eyes of the US society.
+For instance, it can be said that Gerald’s research book about Blacks can be understood as the book that Piri himself ends up writing (the memoir of Down These Mean Streets), which permits Piri to resolve his own identity crisis.
+In the whole book, Piri struggles between being a Puerto Rican born and raised in New York and being a black man in the eyes of US society.
 However, his identity crisis is resolved once Piri decides to write his memoir.
 Similarly, Gerald’s intention to research about the history and lives of black people in the South of the US, could be also seen as a way to reconcile his crisis of identity.
-In this way, Gerald’s decision to go to the South and research about Black would be a metaphor of Piri’s decision to write Down These Mean Streets.
+In this way, Gerald’s decision to go to the South and research about Blacks would be a metaphor of Piri’s decision to write Down These Mean Streets.

 Another interpretation of Piri’s decision to go to the South, sustains that Piri does so in order to know “what’s shaking” or what is happening down there.
 His trip to the South would have meant for Piri, an increase in his solidarity sentiment for Afro American people against white supremacy.
 This trip has also served him to reinforce his resistance toward the white and black binary that obliterates distinctive elements of his identity.